raffaelespazzoli/openshift-enablement-exam/misc/vault/README.md

 ```
 Save the generated key and token.

-Unseal the Vault
+Unseal Vault.

 You have to repeat this step every time you start vault.

 Don't try to automate this step, this is manual by design.

 You can make the initial seal stronger by increasing the number of keys.

-We will assume that the KEYS environment variable contains the key necessary to unseal the vault and that ROOT_TOKEN contains the root token
+We will assume that the KEYS environment variable contains the key necessary to unseal the vault and that ROOT_TOKEN contains the root token.

-for example:
+For example:
 `export KEYS=6qvlf7Sdhq7JuKr5fuyAuBzSZq3FcOE8FCjf7b/5OcE=`
 `export ROOT_TOKEN=9ca20590-d705-a5f2-635d-6329c342bc1d`
 ```
 vault unseal -tls-skip-verify $KEYS
 ```
-configure vault (bootstrap flow)
+#configure vault (bootstrap flow)
 ```
 vault auth -tls-skip-verify $ROOT_TOKEN vault mount -tls-skip-verify -path=root-ca -max-lease-ttl=87600h pki